deb based distributions provide apt or apt-get to manage packages interactively and from network repositories. While updating packages

 The real update operation will be down with

 upgrade command.
 This command will download packages and upgrade accordingly.
 So

 update command.
 We should have root privileges in order to completely update operation so we will use

 dist-upgrade command is very similar to

 upgrade command.
-This command will upgrade too but during upgrade there will be some prompts related with package configuration.
+This command will upgrade too but during the upgrade, there will be some prompts related to package configuration.
 In

 dist-upgrade this questions will be answered automatically by